Russian Ruble Soars And The Bank Of Russia Is Grappling To Control It

 Finance Minister Anton Siluanov says the ministry was willing to step in and hoard currencies of "friendly countries."

-"Through the currencies of friendly countries, through the exchange rates crossed with the dollar and the euro, it will be possible to regulate the cost of the euro and the dollar against the ruble,” he added.7 Defense Stocks to Buy as Global Tensions Continue to Grow
+"Through the currencies of friendly countries, through the exchange rates crossed with the dollar and the euro, it will be possible to regulate the cost of the euro and the dollar against the ruble,” he added.7 Outdoor Living Stocks to Buy Before Investors Go Away For the Summer

 .